 What are the symptoms of pneumococcal disease?

-There are many types of pneumococcal disease; symptoms vary depending on which part of the body is infected.5
+There are many types of pneumococcal infections.
+Symptoms vary depending on which part of the body is infected.7

-Infection in the lungs (pneumonia) causes fever, chills, cough, breathing difficulty and chest pain.5 Pneumococcal meningitis occurs when bacteria infect the brain causing headache, stiff neck, fever, confusion and sensitivity to light.5 An infection in the blood can lead to fever, chills and low alertness.5 Finally, infection in the ear is associated with ear pain, swollen ear drum, fever and sleepiness.5
+Infection in the lungs (pneumonia) can cause fever, chills, cough, breathing difficulty and chest pain.7 Pneumococcal meningitis occurs when bacteria infect the lining of the brain, which can cause headache, stiff neck, fever, confusion and sensitivity to light.7 An infection in the blood can lead to fever, chills and low alertness.7 Infection in the ear is associated with ear pain, swollen ear drum, fever and sleepiness.7 Finally, infection in the sinus is associated with headache, stuffy or runny nose, pain or pressure in the face, mucus buildup in the back of the nose and throat, bad breath, cough and sore throat.7

 -